SMC-AAU-CPH/smc-cph.github.io/_posts/2022-05-27-joachipo-telematic-concert.md

 categories: networked-music
 author: Jakob Høydal, Joachim Poutaraud, Joseph Clemente, Kristian Wentzel
 image: /assets/image/2022_06_01_jakobhoydal_thumbnail1.jpg
-excerpt: "In which we go over the most ambitious telematic concert of our MCT careers."
+excerpt: "In which we go over the most ambitious telematic concert of our SMC careers."
 keywords: Telematic, Machine Learning, Network
 ---

-After one year at the MCT master program, we finally went out into the masses to arrange a location, away from familiar locations.
-This time, we arranged a concert between the [science library](https://www.ub.uio.no/bibliotekene/mednat/ureal/) at Vilhelm Bjerknes hus, and the MCT Portal at ZEB.
-In terms of audiovisual setup, we still used the same [NMP-kits](https://github.com/MCT-master/NMP-Portable-Kits) as before, but at this concert we devided it into two section: one that was a traditional telematic concert with gestural interplay, and one with instruments created for the audience to interact with.
+After one year at the SMC master program, we finally went out into the masses to arrange a location, away from familiar locations.
+This time, we arranged a concert between the [science library](https://www.ub.uio.no/bibliotekene/mednat/ureal/) at Vilhelm Bjerknes hus, and the SMC Portal at ZEB.
+In terms of audiovisual setup, we still used the same [NMP-kits](https://github.com/SMC-master/NMP-Portable-Kits) as before, but at this concert we devided it into two section: one that was a traditional telematic concert with gestural interplay, and one with instruments created for the audience to interact with.
 This post is about the methods and techniques we used to create the Vilhelm Bjerknes side of the concert.

 <figure style="float: none">
    <iframe